 ArtRage is a digital art app that enables that enables you to use real-world painting techniques on your computer, tablet or mobile phone.
 It has gained popularity for its ability to realistically mimic traditional mediums such as oil paints and watercolours, via an easy-to-use interface.
 ArtRage is available on Windows and macOS, as well as Android and iOS phones and tablets.
 In this article, we'll run through everything you need to know to get started with ArtRage.

 The current version of the tool is ArtRage 6, released in 2019.
 With this update comes several changes to the Custom Brush, including the ability to customise paint depth, a new Eraser mode, and the ability to import Photoshop standard bitmap brush heads.
 There's a new Complementary Colors feature to provide you with colour palette inspiration, and interface updates to make the tool more usable.
-Learn what we thought of the previous version in our ArtRage 5 review.
+Learn what we think of the latest version in our ArtRage Vitae review.

 Click the icon in the top right of each image to enlarge it